Felonies

 My decades of criminal defense work includes jury trials for major felonies in state and federal courts from one end of Utah to the other.
 In addition, I've handled hundreds of criminal felony cases, including murder, attempted murder, arson, robbery, aggravated kidnapping, rape, child sexual abuse, aggravated assault, distribution of drugs.
 I take these criminal defense cases to trial often enough that my clients benefit from the respect I have earned by taking cases to court and winning.

-Submit an online contact form or call St. George felony lawyer Edward D. Flint at (435) 740-8460 to request a confidential, free consultation.
+Submit an online contact form or call St. George felony lawyer Edward D. Flint at (435) 740-8460 to request a confidential, confidential consultation.
 Payment plans are available, and all calls are returned within 24 hours.

 • More than Three Decades of Experience